Welcome to today's edition of the Rush 24-7 podcast.

 Some of us think that individual liberty, limited constitutional government, and increased support for the military by civilians are principles worth defending.

-Maybe General Powell can enlighten us, since he's failed to do that so far on the great liberal or moderate Democrat principles that seem to intrigue him.
+Maybe General Powell can enlighten us, since he's failed to do that so far, on the great liberal or moderate Democrat principles that seem to intrigue him.

 What is it about Obama that intrigued him?

-Or was it the way Obama speaks?
+What are these principles, or was it the way Obama speaks?

 General Powell says we need to reach out to Hispanic blacks and Asians.